Types of Water Contaminants & How to Make Water Safe

 Chemical Disinfection

 Chemical disinfectants such as bleach, chlorine dioxide, and iodine are effective at killing viruses and bacteria, as well as the giardia parasite.
 Note that these disinfectants are generally not effective against Cryptosporidium.
-You may follow chemical disinfection with a 1-micron filter for additional removal of certain parasites.
+They do not remove chemicals, heavy metals, sediment, or organic debris.
+They may also create chemical byproducts.

 Popular chemical disinfectants include bleach, chlorine dioxide (in tablet form), iodine (available as a 2% liquid solution or in tablet form), and Pool Shock (as an alternative, used only if standard bleach is unavailable).
 (See below for details.)